ishme-al/c-to-ocaml/README.md

 - Elegance over correctness
 - All ints are converted to pure ocaml `int`

+# Description
+Please see todo and things to implement sections for what is working so far.
+We are able to do most basic operations and comparisons for integers, and declare structs with character and float types (but cannot do character or float operations yet).
+See tests/source/ to see c source files and tests/transpiled to see the ocaml version of that code the transpiler generates.
+See tests/tests.ml that take in strings of c code and verify they match expected ocaml code (see the transpiled folder to sett a formatted version of that ocaml code).
+With if statements working so far, we have core logic for loops mostly there as well (though as loops.ml indicates, it does not work yet).

 # sample functionality
 ##### Example 1
 ```C